 It’s possible to have spondylolisthesis and not have any symptoms.
-In these instances, spondylolisthesis is sometimes caught at yearly exams.
-In most cases, however, you’ll first notice lower back pain and often are unsure of the cause.
+In these instances, we sometimes diagnose spondylolisthesis at yearly exams.
+However, in most cases, you’ll first notice lower back pain and often are unsure of the cause.

 To diagnose spondylolisthesis, your doctor performs a physical exam of your spine and asks you questions about your pain and symptoms.
 If he suspects spondylolisthesis, your doctor orders an x-ray of your spine to determine the location and severity of the slipped bone.
-From there, your doctor can usually prescribe treatment, although in some cases, additional imaging tests are needed.
+From there, your doctor can usually prescribe treatment, although they will need additional imaging tests in some cases.

 How to Treat Spondylolisthesis

-Treatment for spondylolisthesis usually includes at-home care and therapy, although surgery may be needed as a last resort in rare cases.
-Don’t begin any self-care measure, however, without a proper diagnosis and clear instructions from your doctor targeting your specific problem.
+Treatment for spondylolisthesis usually includes at-home care and therapy, although surgery may be necessary as a last resort in rare cases.
+However, don’t begin any self-care measure without a proper diagnosis and clear instructions from your doctor targeting your specific problem.
 Spondylolisthesis treatment therapies include:

 - Physical therapy.
-This improves your flexibility and strengthens your back, shoulder and core muscles to prevent future injury.
+This treatment type improves flexibility and strengthens your back, shoulder, and core muscles to prevent future injury.
 Strengthening those supporting muscles also relieves pressure on your spine, providing pain relief while you heal.
 Core strengthening exercises also prevent further back injuries.